pbarczewski/libraryAPI/README.md

 * [Status](#status)

 ## General Info
 This is a simple RestAPI project.
-It allows to search by books and authors from "https://www.googleapis.com/books/v1/volumes?q=java&maxResults=40" resource.
+It can be used for searching books from "https://www.googleapis.com/books/v1/volumes?q=java&maxResults=40" resource.

 ## Technologies
 Project is created with: